 Military strenght....

-In contrast to the CCP and GMD, the Minzhu Dangpai has no army.
+In contrast to the CCP and GMD, the Minzhu Dangpai have no army.
 They were not pacifists; they supported the war against Japan and often supported one of the parties during the civil war.
 They allied even with warlords.
 The lack of funds and fear of repression of the GMD were the main reasons why the Minzhu Dangpai did not have armies.
 Most of them were intellectuals and had no connections with the military and relied on their pen instead of the gun.
 Unlike, the CCP and the GMD, the Minzhu Dangpai lacked a tight organization.
-The political power of the Minzhu Dangpai is very limited, the only way to gain some political influence is to ally with the GMD or CCP.
-Qing (2007) texts Li Jishen saying to Zhang Dongsun ,
+The political power of the Minzhu Dangpai was very limited, the only way to gain some political influence was to ally with the GMD or CCP.
+Li Jishen saying to Zhang Dongsun ,

 The GMD can be mainly seen as a party backed by military power and has no substantial backing by particular classes like rural landlords or urban bourgeoisie.